Djepunk97/MAUPS/README.md

            key="" # <= Here Enter Your VT API Key between double quotes

-Now MAUPS v1.1 is able to do static malware in very deep way, the two more features is added.
+Now MAUPS v1.1 is able to do static malware anaysis in a very deep way, the two new more features has been added.

            1] Header Members